xc2050/webdriverio-browserstack/README.md

 * You can setup environment variables for all sample repos (see Notes) or update `*.conf.js` files inside the `conf/` directory with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)

 ## Running your tests
-- To run a single test, run `npm run single`
+- To run parallel tests, run `npm run test`
-- To run parallel tests, run `npm run parallel`
+- To run local test, run `npm run local`

  Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)